 What do I love?
-Valancy’s voice, her courage once she finds it.
+I enjoy Valancy’s voice, and celebrate her courage once she finds it.
 The word-pictures used to describe the Canadian wilderness are fresh and appealing – and the story is funny in parts.
 I am struck by Valancy’s resemblance to my grandmother, who would have been roughly the same age as Valancy and was also raised in a rural area near a small northern town (in Michigan).
 She never said as much, but I like to imagine her reading this book and finding a kindred spirit in Valancy, whose demeanor is so similar to Genevieve in her twenties as I imagine her.

 I recommend The Blue Castle as a charming read that, at 221 pp for the trade paperback, won’t require much investment of your time.
 Here is the link to the edition I purchased: Sourcebooks

 A couple of thoughts unrelated to the review: